fivetran/dbt_shopify/README.md

 on the best workflow for contributing to a package.

 ## Database support
-This package has been tested on BigQuery, Snowflake, Redshift, Postgres, and Databricks.
+This package has been tested on BigQuery, Snowflake, Redshift and Databricks.

 ### Databricks Dispatch Configuration
 dbt `v0.20.0` introduced a new project-level dispatch configuration that enables an "override" setting for all dispatched macros.
 If you are using a Databricks destination with this package you will need to add the below (or a variation of the below) dispatch configuration within your `dbt_project.yml`.
 This is required in order for the package to accurately search for macros within the `dbt-labs/spark_utils` then the `dbt-labs/dbt_utils` packages respectively.